 Each occupation brings its own set of psychological demands, which describe the characteristics necessary to perform the job well.

-In order to perform their job successfully, people who work as Forestry Professors must consistently demonstrate qualities such as integrity, initiative, and achievement/effort.
+In order to perform their job successfully, people who work as Forestry Professors must consistently demonstrate qualities such as achievement/effort, initiative, and integrity.

 Below, you'll find a list of qualities typically required of Forestry Professors, ranked by importance: